pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Falk/Gargula.md

 ### Bonds

-Gargula has formed a close bond with Dr. Phalando, the mayor of [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk).
+Gargula has formed a close bond with Dr. Phalando, the mayor of [[Falk]].
 Their unconventional relationship is both heartwarming and peculiar, and they are often seen together engaging in deep conversations or simply enjoying each other's company.

 ### Flaws